WELCOME TO THE NEW NORMAL!

-It remains to be seen whether or not they will ‘roar,’ and if they do will it be in a good way or not?
+One of the best things we might be able to say about this confusing chaotic time is that people are turning to reading in record numbers!
+What a joy to rediscover the joy of a good story—one that makes the hours of distancing and quarantining a little easier to bear.
 That’s the power of story.
 We start reading (or writing) a novel and—unless we cheat—have no way of knowing where things might lead.
-My thanks to all of you who have read the first two installments of my Cowboys & Harvey Girls series.
+My thanks to all of you who have read my Cowboys & Harvey Girls series.
 It was such fun to research and write, and I was especially delighted to be able to bring three incredibly strong women to life.

-For some the winter has already been one for the records—and for others, like me, winter is just a cooling off period.
-Either way, readers have told me THE WINTERKEEPER continues to be a page-turner and perfect for curling up with a nice cup of tea or hot chocolate while the weather outside is frightful.
+For many the winter has outstayed its welcome right into the month of May.
+But even if you’re basking in the beauties of spring, readers have told me THE WINTERKEEPER continues to be a page-turner and perfect for curling up with a nice cup of tea or hot chocolate or a tall frosty glass of lemonade.

 In the meantime, I’m hard at work on my newest novel—the true story of an incredible and fearless woman who was part of the Resistance in Denmark during WWII.
 I’ll keep you posted as it hopefully progresses toward finding a home and being available for all you WWII historical fiction fans!
 As a teaser I’ve reposted my video from my trip to Copenhagen!

-Until next time, stay well and warm (or comfortable) and let me hear from you from time to time!
+Until next time, stay safe and well and let me hear from you from time to time!

 Q & A with Anna - Click here